Sensible-Alternative Naturopathic Clinic

 • If noise is a problem, wear earplugs

-• If partner disturbance is a problem, negotiate a separate room at least some of the time
+• If partner disturbance is a problem, negotiate a separate bed at least some of the time

 Natural treatments that can aid sleep